 The Party considers that the UK should move as quickly as possible to a situation where nurseries are available free or at modest cost for all children, with priority being given to the roll-out of free care for children in areas of deprivation.
 The benefit to the economy of enabling young parents to return to work would offset the extra cost to the public purse and would bring far-reaching benefits in terms of equality of earnings and career development as between men and women.

-At the same time, measures should be taken to improve the conditions and status of childcare workers to help address the severe problem the sector faces with recruiting and retaining trained staff.
-In the context of an increase in public funding, consideration should be given to requiring nurseries which participate in funded schemes to progressively increase pay for qualified staff to the level of the Living Wage.
-This would help improve remuneration in a field of employment which is currently characterised by very low pay, while maintaining a level playing field.
-It would help make the most of the investment involved in training nursery staff by encouraging employees who leave to have their own children to return to work in the sector later on.
+At the same time, steps should be taken to improve the conditions and status of childcare workers to help address the severe problem the sector faces with recruiting and retaining trained staff.
+In the context of an increase in public funding, consideration should be given to requiring nurseries which participate in funded schemes to increase pay for all qualified staff to the level of the Living Wage.
+This would help improve remuneration in a field of employment which is characterised by very low pay, while maintaining a level playing field.
+And it would help make the most of the investment involved in training nursery staff by encouraging employees who leave to have children to return to work in the sector later on.

-Excessive salaries are a matter of concern to the public, raise questions concerning the proper use of resources and conflict with the responsibilities of boards to act in the best interest of shareholders and other stakeholders.
-Businesses need to pay salaries sufficient to attract and retain scarce talent and experience but it is also clear that the existing system is flawed in important respects.
-In the private sector, poor governance procedures and inadequate scope for legal redress make it difficult for stakeholders to challenge excessive pay at the top.
+Excessive salaries are a matter of concern to the public.
+They undermine the proper use of resources and conflict with the responsibilities of boards to act in the best interest of shareholders.
+Businesses need to pay salaries sufficient to attract and retain scarce talent and experience but it is also clear the existing system is flawed in important respects.
+In the private sector, weak governance procedures and inadequate scope for legal redress make it difficult for stakeholders to challenge excessive pay at the top.
 Over-generous increases in a few companies then rachet salaries up throughout the sector.

-The corrosion of rectitude resulting from the spread of neo-conservative attitudes has led to a gulf developing between the highest salaries paid in the civil service and local government (which face by scrutiny by MPs and the media) and in other tax-payer funded organisations.
-Though pushed by successive governments down the path to marketisation, universities and the NHS do not (and, for very good reasons should not) operate like private businesses, not least because the NHS is almost entirely funded by the tax payer and universities are largely funded by a quasi-tax in the form of student fees.
+The corrosion of rectitude resulting from the spread of neo-conservative thinking has led to a gulf developing between the highest salaries paid in the civil service and local government (which face by scrutiny by MPs and the media) and in other tax-payer funded organisations.
+Though pushed by successive governments down the path to marketisation, universities and the NHS do not (and should not) operate like private businesses, not least because the NHS is almost entirely funded by the tax payer and universities are largely funded by a quasi-tax in the form of student fees.

 The Party considers that two approaches are needed to address the problem.
-First, in the market sector, the law should be strengthened to tighten governance procedures covering remuneration and give stakeholders stronger rights to challenge potentially excessive pay awards through the courts.
-Second, in the public service and in taxpayer funded organisations, good practice guidelines should be established linking maximum pay for senior staff to civil service rates.
+In the market sector, the law should be strengthened to tighten governance procedures covering remuneration and give stakeholders stronger rights to challenge potentially excessive pay awards through the courts.
+And in the public service and taxpayer funded organisations, parameters should be established linking maximum pay for senior staff to civil service rates.

 Decent Housing for All